exploratory-io/book/faq.md

 ## I have very sensitive data.
 Where my data is stored ?

 Once you import your data into Exploratory it stays inside Exploratory Desktop's repository that is located on your PC, under ~/.exploratory.
-Your data stays on your PC and never leave your PC.
+Your data stays on your PC and never leave your PC unless you share it in Public mode.

 ## Can I change my username ?